Next-Generation-Neural-Interfaces/Hardware-efficient-MUA-compression/FPGA implementation/README.md

 Procedure:

 Calibration phase:

 CH1: binner -> hist -> sorter -> selector -> spike rate with highest frequency from hist and selected encoder number from selector will be stored in RAM address 1

 CH2:...

 CH3:...

 ...

 CHN:....

 Compression phase:

 CH1: 	binner reads the current spike rate from RAM

-	Increase it by one if a spike is detection
+--------Increase it by one if a spike is detection

-	Store back to RAM and read next line
+--------Store back to RAM and read next line

-	If bin period reached
+--------If bin period reached

-		mapper map the binned spike rate to the correct number encoder encode it and provide the codeword length CH2:....
+----------------mapper map the binned spike rate to the correct number

+----------------encoder encode it and provide the codeword length

+CH2:....

 ....